ULHPC/tutorials/advanced/EasyBuild/README.md

     ==
     WARNING: Build exited with exit code 0.
 2 possible error(s) were detected in the build logs, please verify the build.

-    == Results of the build can be found in the log file /home/users/xbesseron/.local/easybuild/software/HPL/2.0-goolf-1.4.10/easybuild/easybuild-HPL-2.0-20140505.171252.log
+    == Results of the build can be found in the log file /home/users/xbesseron/.local/easybuild/software/HPL/2.0-goolf-1.4.10/easybuild/easybuild-HPL-2.0-20140505.195534.log
     == Build succeeded for 1 out of 1
-    == temporary log file /tmp/easybuild-deSylf/easybuild-0rfbYU.log has been removed.
+    == temporary log file /tmp/easybuild-FWc7Dl/easybuild-MEhAw4.log has been removed.
-    == temporary directory /tmp/easybuild-deSylf has been removed.
+    == temporary directory /tmp/easybuild-FWc7Dl has been removed.

+    real    0m18.573s
+    user    0m9.689s
+    sys     0m3.936s

 Let's have a look at `HPL-2.0-ictce-6.1.5` which is not installed yet.